-If it's layers and layers of flat pasta filled with creamy bechamel or ragu you're after, look no further.
-Below you’ll find one-kilogram ready-to-bake lasagne, trays packed with organic beef, and veggie lasagna loaded with four different kinds of cheese.
+If it's layers and layers of flat pasta filled with creamy bechamel and ragu you're after, look no further.
+Below you’ll find one-kilogram ready-to-bake lasagne, trays packed with organic beef, and veggie lasagne loaded with four different kinds of cheese.

-The classic lasagne is handmade with five layers of fresh pasta and a Pomodoro sauce which gets lightly reduced after being baked—giving it that subtle umami flavour.
+The classic lasagne is handmade with five layers of fresh pasta and a Pomodoro sauce that gets lightly reduced after being baked—enhancing the umami flavour.
 The plant-based bechamel is made with organic soy milk, flour and some very good quality EVOO from South Australia, adding to the fresh organic spinach.
-You can nab up these trays of lasagna in two different serving sizes, including the one-kilogram beast made for two.

 Piccolina Hunters Hill